emillermcglone/Santorini-SoftwareDev/Santorini/README.txt

     - Replaced all methods with methods of provided implementation class so that rule checker has an instance of the board state at all times

+    Strategy Interface:
+    -

+    GameBoard Interface:
+    - added find_player_workers to get all of given player's workers

 Added player.py in Player for player implementation.
+- Use diagonal strategy for placement, and random strategy for move and build.

 -----------------------------------------------------------------------------------------